Spray Tan vs Tanning Bed, which one is the best option for beautiful, sun-kissed skin?

 What is Spray Tanning?

-Spray tanning is the act of using a spray tan machine to coat the skin with tanning solution.
-I’m not including the bottled sunless tanning lotions such as Beauty by Earth’s sunless tanner in this category.
+Spray tanning is the act of using a spray tan machine to coat the skin with a tanning solution.
+I’m not including the bottled sunless tanning lotions such as Beauty by Earth’s sunless tanner (reviewed here) in this category.

 Just keep in mind that you’re supposed to be using the spray gun in a regular up and down motion in order to get a nice, balanced, streak-free spray tan.
 This is almost impossible to do yourself, so you’ll need someone else to do the spraying for you.